elena563/CS50x/README.md

 #### Problem Set 6: Python
 - /sentimental-folder: implemented some of the previous problems in Python.
 - /dna: implemented a program that identifies to whom a sequence of DNA belongs.

+#### Problem Set 7: SQL
+- /songs: wrote simple queries for gathering info about spotify top 100 songs table.
+- /movies: wrote queries for gathering info about films and actors from IMDb database.